natelistrom/natelistrom.github.io/_posts/2020-06-22-technicians-to-talent.md

 ---
 layout: post
 title:  "From technicians to talent: three phases in creative markets"
+description: "As technologies become more approachable, there's a shift in the types of people who can best differentiate on their use."
 date:   2020-06-26 12:00:00 -0400
 tags: Craft Marketplaces Technology
 maturity: scribble